 Pace University recognizes the importance of comprehensive internationalization and strives to promote global awareness and cross-cultural competence.
 The three units within Pace International – Education Abroad, International Students & Scholars, and International Academic and Support Programs - support students, faculty, and staff by providing interdisciplinary educational programs and international student/scholar services that will enhance global competencies, foster a stronger cultural connection, and prepare the Pace community for an interconnected global experience.

 The Pleasantville office provides service to all Westchester international students, including Pleasantville and the Law School and all students interested in study abroad.

+International Students & Scholars (ISS) supports the internationalization efforts of Pace University by serving as the primary resource center for international students, scholars, their dependents and the University community.
+The Office promotes international and cross-cultural communication and understanding.
 ISS assists with matters of special concerns of the international population.
-ISS strives to educate and inform each international student and scholar through providing information prior to their arrival, conducting orientation programs, advising on visa and employment matters, legal rights and responsibilities, health insurance, adjustment issues and personal concerns, and coordinating a variety of programs and activities on campus.
+ISS strives to educate and inform each international student and scholar through providing information prior to their arrival, conducting orientation programs, advising on immigration and employment matters, legal rights and responsibilities, health insurance, adjustment issues and personal concerns, and coordinating a variety of programs and activities on campus.
 ISS is responsible for institutional compliance with the U.S. Department of Homeland Security (DHS) and Department of State (DOS) regulations.
-For detailed information, please visit the following website: www.pace.edu/iss.
+For detailed information, please visit this website.